|

 the difference between telecom operators who are gaining

 market share and those falling behind.
-It encompasses
+And it encompasses

 a wide range of systems from pre-paid IN charging and